Juniper/splitcopy/README.md

 # Notes on using FTP

 FTP is the default transfer method.
-FTP progress is not supported on --get operation
+FTP progress on --get operations is supported from py-junos-eznc v2.2.2

 The version of Python used has a big impact.
 If using < 3.6 the maximum number of simultaneous transfers is 5.